scuzzydude/asimov/asimov.md

 There are many benefits of transferring ownership of property into shared custodianship for a public good.
 It changes the wealth flex from the flaunting of valuable property to the flexing of your gift of value to the public good.
 In the case I described, it directly converts Jay-Z immense but finite wealth in the property-domain into immense and perhaps infinite wealth in the genius domain.
 The small commitment of wealth would strengthen the foundation of the system -- that genius and not property is the real treasure of humanity.
 Changing the wealth flex for the wealthiest will have a trickledown effect, so that the wealth flex moves away from investment in consumable goods into durable sharable goods -- quality and leveraged value over quantity.
 Things that can be shared.
 This is the path towards more sustainable life.

 Scoot of Bling will form staking networks with other Scoot of Bling.
-A visiting rapper from Korea visits Brooklyn, because he's in the same exclusive staking network as the Bonzo Bentley, he might warrant an honor of a pickup -- it's like a royal courtesy -- as long as there is a special set of wheels waiting next time Jay-Z lands in Seoul.
+A rapper from Korea visits Brooklyn, because he's in the same exclusive staking network as the Bonzo Bentley, he might warrant an honor of a pickup -- it's like a royal courtesy -- as long as there is a special set of wheels waiting next time Jay-Z lands in Seoul.

 This could lead to all kinds of exclusive luxury.
 Every genius musician needs a boat, but a musician don't need a boat every day.
 Scoot of Yacht is the way to go.
 Same goes with homes in Italy, or the Rivera or in Manhattan or Tokyo.
 Instead of AirBnB, it's a network of places to stay connected by shared value systems.